Impact of Personal Child Care Hygiene Counselling on Mothers' Knowledge, Attitude, & Practices (KAP) Toward Preschool Children

 Lessons Learned: Employing Focus Groups as a Research Methodology

-This reflection examines the author's progression in comprehending and formulating an educational philosophy throughout their MScN journey.
+This paper examines the author's progression in comprehending and formulating an educational philosophy throughout his MScN journey.
 The author explores fundamental educational concepts, encompassing instructional and learning tactics, assessment and evaluation techniques, curriculum design, and problem-based learning.
 The examination of philosophy in education is emphasized as a cornerstone for critical thinking, ethical decision-making, and enhanced teaching methodologies.
-A primary concept is student-centered learning, which prioritizes active student engagement, and autonomy in the learning process, and positions educators as facilitators rather than simple distributors of knowledge.
-The reflection addresses the importance of assessment methodologies, micro-teaching, and the development of e-portfolios as vital elements of contemporary education.
+A primary concept is student-centered learning, which prioritizes active student engagement and autonomy in the learning process and positions educators as facilitators rather than simple distributors of knowledge.
+This paper addresses the importance of assessment methodologies, micro-teaching, and the development of e-portfolios as vital elements of contemporary education.
 Moreover, it emphasizes the significance of diversity, cooperation, and continuous learning in developing effective educational experiences.
 The author asserts that a student-centered approach improves motivation, knowledge retention, and professional readiness, consistent with pedagogical research in nursing education.
 The author intends to include these concepts into their teaching methodology to promote significant learning experiences.